kobayashikona/Note/Datastructure/ch1_Essential_Concepts.md

 Pointers are address variable which are used for indirectly accessing the data.

 1. Program can access stack and code section, while it can't access heap.
 So one reason for using pointers is to access memory in heap.
-2. One major using of pointers is accessing the resources which are outside the program, such as disk, monitors, keyboardand internet.
+2. One major using of pointers is accessing the resources which are outside the program, such as disk, monitors, keyboard and Internet.
 3. Parameter passing.

 ```c++